 4. Worried about asking too many questions and seeming like a weak manager, many new managers decide to ask way too few questions.

 5. The same goes for asking for help.
 You need to show you’ve done all you can under the circumstances.
 But coworkers and bosses are there to help.
 Not asking can be a bigger sign of weakness — and incompetence.

 6. Not sure what to do or how to manage, you just become one of the workers.
 And, side by side, you and your staff deliver what’s needed on a daily basis.
 But the big-picture strategic thinking is missing.

-7. Along with the last point, one of the biggest mistakes inexperienced managers make is not delegating well.
+7. Not delegating well.
 Or at all.
-You can’t do it all.
+Along with the last point, this is one of the biggest mistakes inexperienced managers make.
+You can’t do everything.
 And you need to help your staff grow.